flmorse/deemix-docker/README.md

 Issue Tracker for this Docker: https://gitlab.com/Bockiii/deemix-docker/-/issues

+You can donate/buy me a coffe on Ko-Fi: https://ko-fi.com/bocki

 Feel free to open an issue that is Docker related, and not related to Deemix development.
 Go to the Deemix repository for that.